Nicholas Lawson: Early life

-Life and interaction with Darwin

-Nicolai Olaus Lossius was born on the island of Sekken in Romsdal county, Norway.
-He was baptized in Veøy Church outside Molde in Romsdal during late 1790.
-At 16, he went to sea where he sailed from England.
-As Nicholas Oliver Lawson, he took citizenship in the United States in 1811.
-He participated as a naval officer in the War of 1812 and later settled in Canada.
-By 1818, he had joined the Chilean Navy and fought in the Chilean War of Independence (1810–1821).
-In 1824, he married Rosario Asenjo (b.
-1807) daughter of an officer in the Spanish Army.
-He operated as a ship builder, owner and trader.
-He was deputy governor of the Galápagos Islands from approximately 1832 to 1837 and acting governor when Charles Darwin visited the islands in September 1835.
-By 1839, Lawson returned to his wife and children in Valparaíso, Chile where he died in 1851.
+Galápagos Islands

+Lawson operated as a ship builder, owner and trader, often stopping at the Galápagos Islands to resupply with water and food (tortoises).
+Because of his familiarity with the islands he was appointed vice-governor by José de Villamil in 1832, he served in the role until 1837.

+Lawson was acting governor when Charles Darwin visited the islands in September 1835.
 Darwin named Lawson several times in his notes and diaries.
 When the Beagle survey expedition arrived at Charles Island (Floreana Island) in September 1835, Darwin noted in his diary: "An Englishman Mr Lawson is now acting as Governor. — By chance he came down to visit a Whaling Vessel & in the morning accompanied us to the Settlement."
 Lawson described having seen a reduction in the numbers and size of Galápagos tortoises taken for meat by the whalers.
 In his zoological notes, Darwin recorded that "It is said that slight variations in the form of the shell are constant according to the Island which they inhabit — also the average largest size appears equally to vary according to the locality.— Mr Lawson states he can on seeing a Tortoise pronounce with certainty from which island it has been brought."
 This was one of the points which Darwin listed later in the voyage, between mid-June and August 1836, as arousing his first suspicion that "such facts would undermine the stability of Species".
 After the voyage, Darwin developed this idea during his investigations into transmutation of species, resulting in his theory of evolution.

+Lawson introduced goats, sheep and pigs to Floreana, and possibly other islands, by 1830.
+These grew quickly in number and damaged the natural habitat.
+He also planted wheat, barley, figs, papaya, lemons and sugarcane on the island.
+The cotton plants he brought over hybridised with the native plants, the hybrid is now the dominant variety in the region around Puerto Velasco Ibarra.

+Later life

+By 1839, Lawson returned to his wife and children in Valparaíso, Chile.
+He later served as a naval architect for Chilean government vessels before returning briefly to the Galápagos to manage a small Chilean colony there.
+He unsuccessfully sought appointment as consul at Valparaiso for the Union between Sweden and Norway.
+Lawson died at Valparaiso on 1 March 1851.